p12h4/DF-Guide/Bedrock/Guide.md

 ### 1.18.10:
 - The third hotbar slot acts as another output slot while being in the Furnace UI.
 For instance, if you switch between two stacks of netherite scraps (rename one to be able to swap) in this slot, you will receive 128 XP per swap.
 By using an autoclicker, you can reach the maximum level using this bug.
-You can use auto-clickers for both [Windows](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Files/AutoClicker/Windows/SpeedAutoClicker-v1.6.2.exe) and [Android](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Files/AutoClicker/Android/com.truedevelopersstudio.automatictap.autoclicker.apk) from the `Resources` folder
+You can use auto-clickers for both [Windows](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Files/AutoClicker/Windows/AutoClicker-3.0.exe) and [Android](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Files/AutoClicker/Android/OPAutoClicker.apk) from the `Resources` folder

 - It is possible to obtain villagers with incorrect trades, such as a fletcher with stone mason trades.
-A video showcasing how it works can be seen [here](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Media/Villagers%20with%20trades%20from%20the%20wrong%20profession.mp4)
+A video showing how to do it can be seen [here](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Media/Villagers%20with%20trades%20from%20the%20wrong%20profession.mp4)
 <br>